 Yes, core values can change over time as individuals encounter new experiences, challenges, and perspectives.
 Life events and personal growth often lead to the evolution or refinement of one’s core values.

-Key Takeaways: Core Values are Your North Star in Life
+Core Values are Your North Star in Life

 Defining your core values is essential for guiding you through uncertain times.
 Deep down, you probably already know what you value, but putting it into words can help give you even more clarity as you move forward.

-Use the CORE value exercise to find your “true north”:
+As a quick reminder, use the CORE value exercise to find your “true north”:

 - Contemplation: Go somewhere quiet to reflect on what you value most in life.
 Take mental notes or jot down your thoughts in a notebook.